Information For Authors

 Acknowledgement is reserved for individuals who assisted in the research or manuscript writing but do not qualify to be listed as authors (www.icmje.org).
 This section should be brief and formal.

-The total number of References should not exceed 10 for Letters to the Editors and Short Communications, 20 for Case Reports (and 30 where review of the literature is included) and 35 for Original research.
+The total number of references should not exceed 10 for letters to the editors and short communications, 20 for case reports (and 35 where review of the literature is included) and 45 for original research.
 The Vancouver style of referencing is adopted by the journal.
 Within the text, references should be kept within square brackets, superscripted and must be inserted after punctuations.
 The cited literature must be numbered consecutively in the order of appearance.
 A list of references numbered consecutively according to the order of listing within the text should be placed at the end of the manuscript (after acknowledgement).
 Personal communication and non-scientific materials should be avoided on the list of references but may be so indicated in the appropriate part of the text.
+Authors are required to include the Digital Object Identifier (DOI) for each of the articles in the list of references.
 Articles that have been accepted for publication in another journal but yet to be published can be listed along with the references but with the name of the journal clearly stated with “In press” as an indicator.

 The titles of journals should be abbreviated according to the style recommended by the Index Medicus.
 It is the responsibility of the author(s) to use the correct abbreviations of journal names.
 All the authors must be listed except where there are more than six (6) authors.
 In such cases as the latter, the first six authors should be listed followed by “et al” in italics.